Jayant1Varma/Jayant1Varma/README.md

 -->

 <h1 align="center">Hi 👋, I'm Jayant</h1>
-<h3 align="center">A passionate software developer and Mathematician in the making</h3>
+<h3 align="center">A passionate Computer Science researcher and Mathematician in the making</h3>

 - 🌱 I’m currently a computer vision researcher at Tsotsos lab at York University, Toronto, Canada.
 - My experience also includes a junior robotics engieneer at Elder Lab at York Univesity, a computational Physicist at Allan I. Carswell observatory, Toronto ,and a Machine learning and computer vision researcher at University of Augsburg, Germany.